 Significant improvements continue to be made with the progression of space-based ADS-B through our participation in Aireon as described above.
-Until March 2019, ANSPs relied on communication and ground-based radar which only covered approximately 30% of the globe to 'see' planes.
+Until March 2019, ANSPs relied on ground-based radar communication which only covered approximately 30% of the globe to 'see' planes.
 Aireon's space-based ADS-B system provides for 100% global surveillance coverage of ADS-B equipped aircraft.
 Trial use of space-based ADS-B coverage by the Company began in March 2019 in areas of each of the Edmonton and Gander FIRs that did not previously have surveillance coverage.
-The addition of space-based surveillance capability will enable us to improve safety as well as service to customers in our airspace.
+Since then, the technology has been implemented in Moncton, Montreal and Winnipeg High Level airspace.
+The addition of space-based surveillance capability enables us to improve safety as well as service to customers in our airspace.

-The ability to accurately see planes in real-time with spaced-based ADS-B allows for safer service, since it provides more timely and accurate conflict prediction and warnings about aircraft deviations.
+The ability to accurately see planes in real-time with space-based ADS-B allows for safer service, since it provides more timely and accurate conflict prediction and warnings about aircraft deviations.
 It also provides for more efficient service since more aircraft will be able to operate more closely to their most optimal flight profile.
-The 100% global surveillance coverage of Aireon's spaced-based ADS-B system will also enable faster emergency response times, allowing rescue coordination centres to receive precise GPS location and real-time tracking data for any ADS-B equipped aircraft in an apparent alert, distress phase or emergency situation that is flying beyond the reach of existing surveillance.
+The 100% global surveillance coverage of Aireon's space-based ADS-B system will also enable faster emergency response times, allowing rescue coordination centres to receive precise GPS location and real-time tracking data for any ADS-B equipped aircraft in an apparent alert, distress phase or emergency situation that is flying beyond the reach of existing surveillance.

-Overall, spaced-based ADS-B promises significant benefits in safety, airspace flexibility, predictability and reliability, flight tracking, flight efficiency, fuel savings and avoided greenhouse gas emissions.
+Overall, space-based ADS-B delivers significant benefits in safety, airspace flexibility, predictability and reliability, flight tracking, flight efficiency, fuel savings and avoided greenhouse gas emissions.

-In June 2019, the Company received the CANSO Award of Excellence in Air Traffic Management along with partners Aireon and NATS, for our joint efforts leading to the successful deployment of spaced-based ADS-B over the North Atlantic.
-The Air Traffic Control Association (ATCA) also recognized the Company, Aireon and NATS with its Annual Industry Award in September 2019 for the successful deployment of space-based ADS-B over the North Atlantic.
+In June 2019, the Company received the CANSO Award of Excellence in Air Traffic Management along with partners Aireon and NATS, for our joint efforts leading to the successful deployment of space-based ADS-B over the North Atlantic.
+The Air Traffic Control Association (ATCA) recognized the Company, Aireon and NATS with its Annual Industry Award in September 2019 for the successful deployment of space-based ADS-B over the North Atlantic.
+In March 2020, the Company, Aireon and NATS also received the World ATM Congress' 2020 Maverick Award for Collaboration for their work to transform how air traffic is managed in the North Atlantic through the innovative development and deployment of the world's first global, real-time space-based ADS-B service.